List of big-game hunters: Bror Blixen

 Blixen (left) with Denys Finch Hatton (right) and Edward, Prince of Wales, 1928.

 Baron Bror Fredrik "Blix" von Blixen-Finecke (1886–1946) was a Swedish baron, writer and professional safari guide.
 Blixen arrived in Kenya in 1913 with his new wife, his second cousin Karen von Blixen-Finecke.
 The marriage did not last, Blixen was a renowned philanderer, and after their separation in 1922 he was forced to flee from his creditors and hide in the bush.
 Close friend Sir Robert Coryndon intervened and referred some friends to Blixen to go on safari, and throughout the 1920s and 1930s he guided safaris throughout East Africa, notable clients included Edward, Prince of Wales and Ernest Hemingway.
 Blixen returned to Sweden in 1938, where he died eight years later at the age of 59.
 Blixen hunted extensively with a .600 Nitro Express double rifle by W. J. Jeffery & Co., in 1937 he published an autobiography in Swedish, African hunter.
+He is fictionalised by Klaus Maria Brandauer in the Oscar-winning film Out of Africa.

 Peter Capstick

 Peter Hathaway Capstick (1940–1996) was an American big-game hunter and author.
 Born in New Jersey, after a short career as a Wall Street stockbroker, Capstick headed to Latin America shortly before his thirtieth birthday to become a professional hunter.
-After several years he returned to New York where he arranged professionally guided hunting trips.
+After several years he returned to New York City where he arranged professionally guided hunting trips.
 Making his first trip to Africa in 1968, Capstick later became a professional hunter and game ranger in Zambia, Botswana, and Rhodesia.
 Publishing articles about hunting and adventure from the late 1960s, Capstick published his first book Death in the Long Grass in 1977, establishing his reputation as a writer.